CWKSC/cwksc.github.io/content/multidocs/artificial-intelligence/fundamental/classification/decision-tree/README.md

 For the above example, the misclassification rate for the dataset $ D $ is $ 1/4(1-1) + 3/4(1-2/3) = 1/4 $

+Problem: Choose the splitting attribute that minimizes the misclassification rate may

 ## Classification